kewisch/gdata-provider/TESTING.md

   * In the menu  (options-->privacy)
   * In the toolbar (on by default)
   * In the status bar (if it is visible)
+  * Note that "Default" is not explicitly checked (due to bug)
 * Default Reminders
   * There is a "Default" item in the reminder dropdown
+  * If the calendar has default reminders, the "Default" item is selected on a new event
   * Saving a new event without changes keeps the default alarm (verify on Google as well)
   * Switching to the default alarm works
+  * Note that events created via drag have "No reminders" set, because we can't differentiate
 * When switching calendars, the dialog adapts based on calendar type (e.g. gdata vs local)
+  * The conference info doesn't show on other calendars
 * OOO and focus time events
   * both should show a notification that they are such events
   * Not shown in OOO: location, category, alarm